Windows Mobile Device Center does not work after applying the Creator update (1703 or 1709)

-Since applying the Windows 10 Spring or Fall Creator update on your Windows 10 computer changed some internal Windows services which causes the Windows Mobile Device Center to not work anymore.
+Since applying the Windows 10 Spring or Fall Creator update on your Windows 10 computer, the Windows Mobile Device Center fails to launch upon connecting your Handheld device..

-Using Registry Editor incorrectly can cause serious problems that may require you to reinstall your Windows Operating System.
+Accessing the Registry can potentially cause serious problems that may require you to reinstall your Windows Operating System.
 Always make a backup of the Windows Registry before you modify any settings or prior to running this application.